onelonelyowl/task-manager-app/README.md

 # todos
-make a requirements txt so people can reproduce the venv add comments to each specific task add an account info page - with options to update stuff like username etc add profile view for public view where you cannot change details etc add tests add exception handling get a custom font add an archiving features/complete button, ways to filter by already completed tasks css/styling/beautify need to update createview to handle users who arent logged in only let users update their own tasks -- done - needs better error handling clientside how to make create/update page have real date selection things  ---- done add user authentication/multiple users, tracks what tasks are created by who -- done add user registration page -- done display due date on main page -- done
+make a requirements txt so people can reproduce the venv add an account info page - with options to update stuff like username etc add profile view for public view where you cannot change details etc
+***teh two above can be the same, just show an edit button if its ur page add tests get a custom font add an archiving features/complete button, ways to filter by already completed tasks css/styling/beautify only let users update their own tasks -- done - needs better error handling clientside how to make create/update page have real date selection things  ---- done add user authentication/multiple users, tracks what tasks are created by who -- done add user registration page -- done display due date on main page -- done add comments to each specific task -- done need to update createview to handle users who arent logged in -- done add exception handling -- turns out it is just easier to restrict what the user can do